Amzani/apidesk-sdk-test-def/docs/sdks/notes/README.md

 ## update

-The `notesUpdate` operation allows developers to modify an existing note within the CRM system using a PATCH request to the `/crm/notes/{id}` endpoint.
-This operation is crucial for maintaining up-to-date information in CRM records.

-Key Parameters:
-- `id` (path): The unique identifier of the note to be updated.
-This is a required parameter.
-- `x-apideck-consumer-id` (header): Specifies the consumer ID for data retrieval or submission.
-This is mandatory.
-- `x-apideck-app-id` (header): Identifies your Unify application.
-This is a required parameter.
-- `x-apideck-service-id` (header): Optional parameter to specify the service ID when multiple integrations are active.
-- `raw` (query): Optional parameter to include the raw response, useful for debugging.

-Upon successful update, the operation returns a 200 status code along with a JSON object representing the updated note, including its unique identifier.
-This ensures developers can confirm the update and retrieve the latest note data efficiently.
+The notesUpdate operation allows you to modify an existing note in the CRM by specifying its unique ID in the endpoint path.
+This PATCH request requires the 'id' parameter to identify the note to be updated.
+Additionally, headers such as 'x-apideck-consumer-id' and 'x-apideck-app-id' are mandatory for authentication and routing purposes.
+Optionally, 'x-apideck-service-id' can be included to target a specific service integration.
+The 'raw' query parameter can be set to true to receive the raw response data for debugging.
+Upon successful update, the operation returns a status code of 200, indicating the note has been updated successfully.
+The response typically includes the updated note details in a JSON format.

 ### Example Usage